SmithsonianWorkshops/HydraResources/ipyrad.md

 ^X Exit      ^J Justify   ^W Where Is  ^V Next Page ^U UnCut Text^T To Spell
 ```

-When you're done with those edits save your changes press and hold the control key while you press o: `ctrl`+`o`
+To save your changes, press and hold the control key while you press o: `ctrl`+`o`

-Then press the `enter` key to save the file.
+Then, press the `enter` key to save the file.

 Next, exit the editor by pressing the control key and x: `ctrl`+`x`

 ## [Step 1: Demultiplex the raw data files](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html#step-1-demultiplex-the-raw-data-files)